ctera/ctera-python-sdk/docs/source/UserGuides/Edge/Configuration.rst

    edge.cache.disable()

-.. warning:: all data synchronized from the cloud will be deleted and all unsynchronized changes will be lost.
+.. warning:: All data synchronized from the cloud will be deleted and all unsynchronized changes will be lost.

 .. automethod:: cterasdk.edge.cache.Cache.force_eviction
    :noindex: